 UPU (or Unit Pengambilan Universiti), the gatekeeper of public universities in Malaysia, has a reputation of being the bearer of frustration, nerves and anxiety.
-The process of application and the multiple deadlines is frightening and nerve-racking as it is without the additional stress from parents and nosy relatives.

 In this ultimate guide to UPU, find out the steps involved in the UPU application process and learn how to maximise your chances of getting your preferred course.
 May you sail through your application process with ease.